platformsh/platformsh-docs/docs/src/domains/steps/non-production-custom-domains.md

 In later versions,
 you'll be able to do so in the [Platform.sh Console](../../administration/web/_index.md) too.

-You can only add non-production custom domains yourself on Grid environments.
+To add non-production custom domains yourself, you must have Grid or {{% names/dedicated-gen-3 %}} environments.
+If you use a [Managed Fastly](../cdn/managed-fastly.md) CDN, it needs to be configured to operate with non-production custom domains.
+For more information, contact [Support](https://console.platform.sh/-/users/~/tickets/open).

 If you have {{% names/dedicated-gen-2 %}} environments
 and want to add non-production custom domains to your project, contact [Support](https://console.platform.sh/-/users/~/tickets/open).